- Video: Mumps in Children – Signs, Causes, & Treatment

-If your child gets enough rest and nutrition, they should recover on their own within a few days.
-However, if they develop the following symptoms you should get immediate help:
+If your child gets enough rest and nutrition, he should recover on his own within a few days.
+However, if he develops the following symptoms, you should get immediate help:

-- The fever lasts more than three days
+- Fever that lasts more than three days

 There are certain things you must keep in mind when it comes to mumps in children.
 These are: